-2021-22 BY DECEMBER 31, 2021: MILESTONES a) Research Data Loss Prevention (DLP) solutions and recommend implementation strategy; b) Install upgraded network security devices; c) Review the results of the network vulnerability assessment and prioritize identified vulnerabilities (by data type, severity, and potential risk) in the remediation plan; d) Complete review of personnel policies and procedures, and staff training, and determine what policies and procedures need revisions, and identify additional training needs, as appropriate; and, e) Continue research on Cyber Security best practices and report to the Board, as necessary.
-BY JUNE 30, 2022: a) Complete implementation of DLP solutions; b) Complete the network vulnerability assessment remediation plan; c) Complete revisions to personnel policies and procedures, and complete additional staff training, as appropriate; and, d) Based on research, implement best practice solutions for Cyber Security.
-2021-22 RESOURCES Existing staff will coordinate, as necessary, with outside counsel and vendors.
+2021 22 BY DECEMPED 21 2021.
+2021-22 BY DECEMBER 31, 2021: a) Research Data Loss Prevention (DLP) solutions and recommend MILESTONES 5 implementation strategy; b)-Install upgraded network security devices; b) Review the results of the network vulnerability assessment and prioritize identified vulnerabilities (by data type, severity, and potential risk) in the remediation plan; c) Complete review of personnel policies and procedures, and staff training, and determine what policies and procedures need revisions, and identify additional training needs, as appropriate; and, d) Continue research on Cyber Security best practices and report to the Board, as necessary.
+BY JUNE 30, 2022: a) Complete implementation of DLP solutions; b) Install upgraded network security devices; c) Complete the network vulnerability assessment remediation plan; \vec{d} Complete revisions to personnel policies and procedures, and complete additional staff training, as appropriate; and, e) Based on research, implement best practice solutions for Cyber Security.
+2021-22 Existing staff will coordinate, as necessary, with outside counsel and RESOURCES vendors.
 Funding will be included in the FY 2021-22 Budget for this effort.